Article - State Finance and Procurement

 (a) In this section, “Account” means the Catastrophic Event Account.

-(b) Subject to the provisions of this section, the Account is established to enable the State to respond without undue delay to a natural disaster or other catastrophic situation, or federal civilian employee financial hardship from a full or partial federal government shutdown due to a lapse in federal appropriations that cannot be taken care of within the resources of existing appropriations.
+(b) Subject to the provisions of this section, the Account is established to enable the State or a local government to respond without undue delay to a natural disaster or other catastrophic situation, or federal civilian employee financial hardship from a full or partial federal government shutdown due to a lapse in federal appropriations that cannot be taken care of within the resources of existing appropriations.

 (c) The Governor may provide an appropriation in the budget bill to the Account.

-(d) (1) Subject to paragraph (2) of this subsection, after a 15–day review and comment period by the Legislative Policy Committee, the Governor may transfer funds by budget amendment from the Account to the expenditure accounts of the appropriate unit of State government.
+(d) (1) Subject to paragraph (2) of this subsection, after a 15–day review and comment period by the Legislative Policy Committee, the Governor may transfer funds by budget amendment from the Account to the expenditure accounts of the appropriate unit of State government or unit of local government.

 (2) If the federal government is in a full or partial shutdown due to a lapse in appropriations, after a 2–day review and comment period by the Legislative Policy Committee, the Governor may transfer funds by budget amendment from the Account to the Federal Government Shutdown Employee Assistance Loan Fund established under § 7–327 of this subtitle.